dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - AI will now better defends its first few cities after invading a rivals continent
 - Reduced effect of having vassals on AI aggressiveness (victory strategies replace this)
 - AIs at war and looking for second front now adjusts it's power down for current enemies, and prefers weaker opponents
+- AI will now always start last stand strategy after it launches space ship, even if other players haven't launched yet
+- AI now much more willing to start final war strategy if enemy launches spaceship, if either Aggressive AI is on or AI is close to winning itself
+- Vastly sped up AI war planning/declaration process in end of game situations, particularly enemy spaceship launch
+- AI now targets cultural victory cities, capital if enemy is going for space

 War tactics AI
 - Tweaked AI_finalOddsThreshold to reduce suicide attacks in stack v stack combat, especially at sea